Myanmar 3-week Itinerary

-There are so many things to do in Myanmar that a 3-week trip would be the ideal amount of days to fully experience the country.
-Myanmar is full of highlights like the temple filled called Bagan, floating villages at Inle Lake to one of Asia’s most beautiful beaches.
+There are so many things to do in Myanmar that a 3-week trip would be the ideal amount of time to fully experience the country.
+Myanmar is full of highlights like the temples in Bagan, the floating villages of Inle Lake, and one of Asia’s most beautiful beaches.
 Discover all the best things to do in this complete Myanmar travel guide.

-Please keep in mind traveling in through Myanmar is good but slow.
-This Myanmar Travel Guide includes some extra time which is meant as travel days.
+Please keep in mind that traveling through Myanmar is incredible but slow.
+This Myanmar Travel Guide includes some extra time, which is meant for travel days.

 Day 1 – 2: Experience Yangon (Rangoon)

-Myanmar’s largest city, most developed and former capital Yangon is the perfect place to start your trip.
+Myanmar’s largest city, the most developed and former capital, Yangon, is the perfect place to start your trip.
 Flying here is the cheapest option.
-Visit one of the city’s highlights named Shwedagon Pagoda or have a great local food experience at one of the many great restaurants.
+Visit one of the city’s highlights named Shwedagon Pagoda, or have a great local food experience at one of the many great restaurants.

-Hpa An is off the usual Myanmar travel guide and sadly enough often skipped by travelers.
+Hpa An is off the usual Myanmar travel guide and, sadly, often skipped by travelers.
 Do a hike to the top of a limestone mountain, explore caves or the beautiful lush rice paddies.
-Getting from Yangon to Hpa An takes about 8-hours but it is a 100% worth the trip.
+Getting from Yangon to Hpa An takes about 8 hours (with Mi Ba Gone Express) but is 100% worth the trip.

-Bagan is one of those places that will make your travel heart pound faster.
-Get up in the early morning to experience one the best sunrises in your life and look over the 2200+ temples while the hot air balloons are floating in between them.
+Bagan is one of those places that will make your travel heart go faster.
+Get up in the early morning to experience one of the best sunrises in your life, looking out over the 2200+ temples while hot air balloons float in between.
 These are the best temples in Bagan to visit.

-Getting from Hpa An to Bagan takes about 10 hours. (again, a 100% worth the ride) The roads are new and by using the JJ Express Bus from Yangon to Bagan it is as comfortable as it can be.
-Flying is also possible but will make a dent in your Myanmar budget as a 1-hour flight is about $100.
+Getting from Hpa An to Bagan takes about 10 hours (again, 100% worth the ride).
+The roads are new, and if you use the JJ Express Bus from Yangon to Bagan, it’s as comfortable as it can be.
+Flying is also possible but will take a big scoop out of your Myanmar budget as a 1-hour flight is about 100 USD.

 Day 11 – 12: Beautiful Temples in Mandalay

 From Bagan, move to Mandalay to visit the second largest city of Myanmar.
-This city is all about sightseeing, some beautiful temples are located around Mandalay!
+This city is all about sightseeing, with some of the most beautiful temples in the country!
 Bagan to Mandalay is a 4-hour drive.
-This is the city where there is a visible difference in wealth, just outside of Mandalay are villages of people living in their bamboo huts between the garbage.
+This is the city where there is a visible difference in wealth; you’ll quickly notice this when you pass the outskirts of Mandalay.

-Garbage in Myanmar is a big problem.
-The majority of the people throws everything on the street simply because they don’t know better.
-Kids are getting educated about this problem but this is going to take a generation or two ..
+Rubbish in Myanmar is a big problem.
+The majority of people throw everything on the street simply because they don’t know better.
+Kids are getting educated about this problem, but this is going to take a generation or two.

 Day 13 – 15: Back in time on Inle Lake

-Villages on the lake completely made of wood and/or bamboo.
+Here, villages stand on the lake, completely made of wood and bamboo.
 See how the local people work in the floating gardens or on their fishing boats.
-Besides from the lake, it is also great to bike in and around the nearby ‘backpackish’ town.
+Besides the lake, it is also great to bike in and around the nearby ‘backpacker’ town.
 Mandalay to Inle Lake is a 6-hour drive.

 Day 16 – 19: Relax at Ngapali

-The route would have been easier to fly from Bagan but direct flights from Bagan to Ngapali aren’t available at the time of writing this.
+The route would have been easier to fly from Bagan, but direct flights from Bagan to Ngapali weren’t available at the time of writing this.

 Day 20 – 21: Yangon (Rangoon)